Nowhere-zero flow reconfiguration: Introduction

 \subsection{Outline}

 We start with preliminaries on flows and reconfiguration in Section \ref{sec:prel}.
-We then prove in Section \ref{sec:frozen} that no frozen configuration can exist, except for very small groups $A$.
+We then prove in Section \ref{sec:frozen} that no frozen configuration can exist, except for groups $A$ with $|A|\le 3$ or $A=\mathbb{Z}_5$.
+We then precisely characterize frozen nowhere-zero $\mathbb{Z}_5$-flows and use this characterization to find such a flow explicitly, giving a negative answer to Problems \ref{conj:iflow} and \ref{conj:gflow1}.
 Section \ref{sec:z2z2} is dedicated to the study of $(\mathbb{Z}_2\times \mathbb{Z}_2)$-flow reconfiguration, and its connection to Kempe changes in 3-edge-colorings of cubic graphs.
 In Section \ref{sec:duality}, we introduce the classical duality between flows and colorings in planar graphs and explain how it translates to the setting of reconfiguration.
-In Section \ref{sec:ab}, we prove that for any 2-edge-connected graph $G$, there exists an abelian group $A$ for which $\mathcal{F}(G,A)$ is connected.
-Moreover $A$ only depends on the minimum integer $k$, such that every edge of $G$ is contained in a cycle of length at most $k$.
+In Section \ref{sec:ab}, we prove that for any 2-edge-connected graph $G$, $\mathcal{F}(G,\mathbb{Z}_2^8)$ is connected, giving a positive answer to Problem \ref{conj:gflow2}.
+We then extend this result to all sufficiently large abelian groups.
+In Section \ref{sec:intflows}, we show that for every 2-edge-connected graph $G$, there is an integer $k$ such that $\mathcal{F}(G,k)$ is connected.
 We conclude in Section \ref{sec:ccl} with some additional remarks.